 Author archives on a one-author blog

 If you are the only one writing for your blog, your author pages are probably 90% the same as your blog homepage.
 That’s of no use to Google and can be considered duplicate content.
-To keep these out of the search results, you can
+To prevent this kind of duplicate content you can choose to disable the author archive entirely.
+Here’s how to enable or disable it easily with Yoast SEO.
+If, for some reason, you’d like to keep it on your site, but out of the search results, you can

 Certain (custom) post types

 Sometimes a plugin or a web developer adds a custom post type that you don’t want to be indexed.
-At Yoast, for example, we use custom pages for our products, as we are not a regular online shop that sells physical products.
+At Yoast, for example, we use custom pages for our products, as we are not a typical online store selling physical products.
 So, we don’t need a product image, filters like dimensions and technical specifications on a tab next to the description.
 Therefore, we noindex the regular product pages WooCommerce outputs and are using our own pages.
 Indeed, we

-By the way, I have seen shop solutions that added things like dimensions and weight as a custom post type as well.
+Relatedly, we’ve seen eCommerce solutions that added specifications like dimensions and weight as a custom post type as well.
 These pages are considered to be low-quality content.
-You’ll understand that these pages have no use for a visitor or Google, so need to be kept out of the search result pages.
+You’ll understand that these pages have no use for a visitor or Google, so need to be kept out of the search result pages too.

 Thank you pages

 That page serves no other purpose than to thank your customer/newsletter subscriber/first-time commenter.
-These pages are usually thin content pages, with upsell and social share options, but no value, content-wise.
-Those pages shouldn’t be in the results pages!
+These pages are usually thin content pages, with upsell and social share options, but no value for someone using Google to find useful information.
+Therefore, those pages shouldn’t be in the search results pages.

 Admin and login pages

-Of course, login pages shouldn’t be in Google.
+Most login pages shouldn’t be in Google.
 But these are.
-Keep yours out of the index by adding that
+Keep yours out of the index by adding a

 Internal search results